Malekal4699/LightsHUD/README.md

 ## Known Issues
 * When using french locale, there seems to be a conflict when using LightsHUD & Minimal UI with pf2 system.
-* Flags on linked tokens are set on the actor rather than the token. (can cause weird behavior when running out of torches and changing scenes.
-Still working on it.)

 ## Installation
 ### Method 1
 - Start up Foundry and click "Install Module" in the "Add-On Modules" tab.